Free Wet Bar Plan:

-This simple home wet bar design is offered as a FREE sample of our home bar project plans.
+This free bar plan is a simple home wet bar design offered as a FREE sample of our home bar project plans.
 It consists of a simple base support framework, a “wet bar” drink prep work space and bar top with beer gutter.
 Assembly is easy and the home bar can be used for permanent or as a semi portable bar.
 Review the suggested materials and tools, watch the video, then proceed to the easy assembly steps below.

 - Ten 2″x 6″x 8′ construction studs

 - Two sheets 3/8″ OSB (Oriented Strand Board) sheeting

 - Two 8 foot sections of Chicago Arm Rail

 NOTES: For permanent installation, use 2 x 6 framing studs to allow for easier routing of plumbing and electrical.
 To lower costs or make the bar more portable, use light weight 2 x 4 framing studs.

 The arm rail uses Chicago Style Arm Rail Molding.
 The most affordable bar rail I’ve found is House of Fara Bar Arm Rail that you can buy at any Home Depot store or order online.
 At about $65 for an 8 foot section it comes out to only $8 per foot.
 Compare that to other arm rail you find online and you will be pleasantly surprised.
 Add an optional foot rest using tubular Brass Rail .
 If you want to get really fancy, you could also add trim, corbels and appliques.
 Watch the video below then read below for the step by step assembly.